AntoineD/docstring-inheritance/README.md

 <!--
  Copyright 2021 Antoine DECHAUME

- This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+ This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
  -->